Proton Structure Functions from Holographic Einstein-Dilaton Models

 \section{Acknowledgments}

-A.C.P.N. thanks Adão Silva and Leonardo Pazito for their valuable comments on the making of this work.
-He is supported by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), and also acknowledges the hospitality extended to him at the Illinois Center for Advanced Studies of the Universe \& Department of Physics, University of Illinois Urbana-Champaign, during his stay from April through September of 2024, supported by the CAPES PrInt program.
+We thank Adão Silva, Leonardo Pazito, and Eduardo Capossoli for their valuable comments on the making of this work.
+A.C.P.N. is supported by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), and also acknowledges the hospitality extended to him at the Illinois Center for Advanced Studies of the Universe \& Department of Physics, University of Illinois Urbana-Champaign, during his stay from April through September of 2024, supported by the CAPES PrInt program.
 H.B.-F. is partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) under grant 310346/2023-1, and Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (FAPERJ) under grant E-26/204.095/2024.
 J.N. was partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DESC0023861.
 This research was partially supported by the National Science Foundation under grant No. NSF PHY-1748958.